CylonicRaider/basebot/SETUP.md

-2. First of all, the dependency of the library, [`websocket-server`](https://github.com/CylonicRaider/websocket-server/) has to be installed (if it is yet).
+2. First of all, the dependency of the library, [`websocket-server`](https://github.com/CylonicRaider/websocket-server/) has to be installed (if it has not been yet).
 For that, either download and extract the source archive from the linked page and run `setup.py install`, or run

    ```
    pip install -v git+https://github.com/CylonicRaider/websocket-server/